Media

 How will the interview process work?

 Three guarantors or their representatives representing (i) biology, (ii) chemistry and (iii) physics and mathematics will be present during the interview.
 The aim is not to test the candidate's schooling, but to determine whether the candidate has a sufficient grasp of these disciplines and is able to respond promptly to more complex questions.
 It is therefore not necessary to know the answers to all the questions, but to be able to respond and take one's own position on the question asked.
-Our aim is to produce capable experts not dictionaries.
+Our aim is to produce capable experts not walking dictionaries.

 How will the scholarship application process work?